My Remote Assistance Easy Connect Greyed out

 AnyViewer: a free and strong alternative to Remote Assistance

 Remote Assistance allows you to offer help or get assistance from others, providing an easy way for those who need it.
-And Easy Connect in it makes it more convenient to remotely assist.
-However, it’s frustrating enough when it isn’t available, and taking time and energy into consideration, it seems a smarter choice for choosing a free and strong alternative to Remote Assistance, like AnyViewer.
+And Easy Connect in it makes it more convenient to assist remotely.
+However, it’s frustrating enough when Remote Assistance Easy Connect greyed out, and taking time and energy into consideration, it seems a smarter choice for choosing a free & powerful remote support software, AnyViewer, to replace Remote Assistance.

-Step 6.
-There will be a pop-up window on the host PC.
+Step 4.
+There will be a pop-up window on the other PC.
 Click on “Allow” to receive remote support.
-And then the connection will be realized.

 After trying those 3 solutions in turn, “Remote Assistance Easy Connect greyed out” must have been fixed.
 Of course, if they are invalid, AnyViewer prepares for serving you anytime and anywhere.